With economy sinking, Trump's own business is in peril

 "There's a Whole Foods across the street.
 We can get something for you and bring it to your room," she suggested.

-John Boardman, head of the Washington branch of the Unite Here labour union, said the Trump International in Washington was still operating despite sweeping staff layoffs.
+John Boardman, head of the Washington branch of the Unite Here labor union, said the Trump International in Washington was still operating despite sweeping staff layoffs.

 "He may not be shutting it down just to be able to say they are still operating."